shashank-sharma/100-days-of-code/log.md

 ### Day 21: January 23, 2017

 Added fabot messenger function which lets you read and send messages.
 Thinking of creating a automatic bot of facebook.
 Lets hope for the best.

+### Day 22: January 24, 2017

+Created shashank-sharma.github.io personal blog which shows all my projects.
+Blog was created in github pages with materialize css.